Introduction to Financial Planner Business Plan

 Drawbacks of Financial Planner

-- Can’t take a long weekend off because the business revolves around you.
+- You can’t take a long weekend off because the business revolves around you.

 - Products and services built around a single professional are difficult to sell.